Adi1-jadhav/Important_Activities_Reminder_Application/README.md

 💡  **Reminder Notification Script**

+While working on our laptops, we usually don't keep an eye on time.
+We barely get up and drink water, have lunch/snacks proper on time and tend to miss it.
+On a serious note, it affects our health in so many bad ways!
+There exists a cool technical solution to this problem:
+And that is to create an application which will remind us of important activities like drinking water, having lunch, snacks etc by sending notifications on the laptop.
+Hence, I tried implementing it.

+**So, Let's run the code**

 This Python script sends desktop notifications at specific times during the day to remind you about:

 ✅ Lunch & Water (1 PM)